yagizerlc/protocol_yagiz_github/Day 3: Metagenomics.md

 `MetaQUAST` evaluates various metrics like `N50 Value`, that is a measure of assembly contiguity.
 A higher N50 value indicates a more contiguous assembly, which is particularly important in metagenomics as it reflects better resolution of genomic regions and fewer fragmented contigs.

+### Questions
+1. What is your N50 value?
+Why is this value relevant?
+2. How many contigs are assembled?
+- 54812
+3. What is the total length of the contigs?
+- 140329960